sopra-fs24-group-01/sopra-fs24-plantparent-server/README.md

     ```
 ### Development
 Developers are encouraged to push to feature branches and create pull requests for code reviews.
 Ensure that all merge conflicts are resolved and all tests pass before requesting a review.

+Please create feature branches from the `development` branch.

 ### Deployment
 For deployment, the project is set up with GitHub Actions for continuous integration and continuous deployment (CI/CD) to Google Cloud Platform.
 To perform a release: